aramakus/AC4DC/README/README.md

 2) At any time, an atom is described by an average-over-configuration state.
 3) Time evolution of atoms is described by a system of coupled rate equation (perturbation theory).
 4) Electron plasma is split into two components - energetic photo-electrons and cold secondary electrons.
 5) Photo-electrons have delta-function distribution around time-dependent average kinetic energy.
-No three-body reconbination (TBR).
-Photo-electrons can escape the sample.
+No three-body reconbination (TBR) for photo-electrons, which can escape the sample.
 6) Secondary electrons have Boltzmann distribution with time-dependent number density and temperature.
-They are assumed to be trapped.
+They are assumed to be trapped at all times.
+Electron impact ionization (EII) and TBR are determined by average number density of secondary electrons over the volume of a sample.